Social media and internet use have become a central part of all our lives, whether at work or at home, including the lives of the children.

 - Keep all equipment in a family space.
 This is important in case they come across something that they don't want to see.

 - Use parental controls on devices that connect to the internet including TVs, laptops, computers, games consoles and mobile phones.
-Parental controls are not just about locking and blocking, they are a toolset appropriate boundaries as your child grows up.
+Parental controls are not just about locking and blocking.
+They are a tool to set appropriate boundaries as your child grows up.